The Quick Guide To

 In most cities, you should avoid hailing a taxi off the street out of caution.
 Not all taxis marked as “taxi” in Mexico are registered, so you could be at risk of getting ripped off, or worse, robbed.

 Registered taxis in Mexico are a very reliable way of getting from one point to another.
-To avoid any surprises, you should ask the driver for confirmation on your fare based on where you are headed.
+To avoid any surprises, you should ask the driver for confirmation of your fare based on where you are headed.

 To get a reliable and safe taxi in Mexico, you should only get one from a “Sitio,” a dedicated stand of taxi dispatchers.
 And if this doesn’t exist near you, you can call a radio taxi.
-You can usually find the phone number to a radio taxi through hotels, restaurants, or in some cases, online.
+You can usually find the phone number of a radio taxi through hotels, restaurants, or in some cases, online.

 Be prepared to pay in cash as most taxis that I know of in Mexico only accept cash as payment.
 And be prepared to have exact change as most taxi drivers don’t carry change with them or pretend not to keep a larger bill.